 China is losing competitiveness to lower-cost producing countries like Vietnam and Indonesia, which is pressurizing its manufacturing sector, says Stanley Szeto, Chairman & CEO of Lever Style.» Read More

-CNBC's Rick Santelli has the latest numbers on manufacturing activity.
+CNBC's Rick Santelli has the latest numbers from the Chicago Purchasing Managers Index.

 John Lundgren, Stanley Black & Decker CEO, discusses his company's growth prospect; new tools entering the market, and a possible spinoff of its security business.